ececli/Exposure-Notification-on-RPi/README.md

 ## Current Issue(s)

 ### 1. (updated 4/28) The BLE may die after running a while.
-The during before it dies is random.
+The duration before it dies is random.

 I have found that the first error usually comes from the Python, i.e., the scanning function.
 The error code is